white filler image

 We approved payment of $14,844,869 to 737 people through assessments completed prior to 1 November 2018.

-The following table describes the totals for claims received and closed for each financial year from 2016/17 to 2022/23, along with an annual update of the number of claims in MSD's process.
-We have also provided a mid-year update for 2023/2024.
+The following table describes the totals for claims received and closed for each financial year from 2017/18 to the latest quarter, 30 September 24, along with an update of the number of claims in MSD's process.

 State of claims